How to Change Resolution in DaVinci Resolve (Quickly!)

 If you choose “1920 x 1080” from “Timeline Resolution” and enter any other resolution, say 256 x 256, in “For Processing” which is not available in the resolution menu, then the “Timeline Resolution” will be automatically set to “Custom”.

-You can cross check by right clicking on the timeline from “Media Pool” -> then select “Timelines” -> “Timeline Settings”.
+You can cross-check by right-clicking on the timeline from “Media Pool” > then selecting “Timelines” > “Timeline Settings”.

 Difference between Timeline Resolution & Clip/Footage Resolution

-The footage or clip resolution is the original resolution shot through a DSLR/mirrorless camera, drones, or smartphone.
+The footage or clip resolution is the original resolution shot through a DSLR/mirrorless camera, drone, or smartphone.
 Whereas a timeline resolution is set according to the editing and color grading needs.

-A timeline resolution and clip resolution may or may not match based on the editing, color grading, visual effects’ needs.
+A timeline resolution and clip resolution may or may not match based on the editing, color grading, and visual effects needs.

 If you set the timeline resolution to a lesser one compared to the clip resolution, then when you drop the clip into the timeline, naturally, all the clips will be part of the timeline resolution.

-(But if you check the clip’s properties using “Metadata” tab, it will display the original resolution in which it was shot)
+(But if you check the clip’s properties using the “Metadata” tab, it should display the original resolution in which it was shot)

 After doing all your editing, color grading, sound design, etc, you can change the timeline resolution to match the clip’s original resolution for high-quality output.